Rugby star Folau says gay people destined for hell

 "Disappointing to see these comments from Israel but his statements do not reflect Rugby Union's attitude to gay people," it tweeted.

-"@qantaswallabies @NSWWaratahs @pocockdavid and more are all allies of ours and our community" it added, referring to Australia's national rugby union team, the Waratahs, and the Wallabies star and anti-homophobia campaigner David Pocock.
+"@qantaswallabies @NSWWaratahs @pocockdavid and more are all allies of ours and our community" it added, referring to Australia's national rugby union team, the New South Wales Waratahs club team, and the Wallabies star and anti-homophobia campaigner David Pocock.

 Twitter users rounded on Folau, slamming him for "promoting hatred".